Warkdev/aiplayerbot-service/README.md

-# instance-service
+# aiplayerbot-service

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This project is educational, this is a Rest API based on [Mangos Character Database](https://github.com/mangoszero/database), it provides access to the database through web calls and allows to manage Mangos Instances for a given realm:
+This project is educational, this is a Rest API based on [Mangos Character Database](https://github.com/mangoszero/database), it provides access to the database through web calls and allows to manage Mangos AI Player Bots for a given realm:
-- Instance and its data
-- Group links to instances
-- Characte links to instances
-- Creature Respawns
-- Gameobject Respawns
-- Corpse
+- AI Player Bots names
+- AI Player random bots

 # OpenAPI